wjlander/MusicMind/replit.md

 # Overview

-A song quiz application built with React and Vite that integrates with the Spotify API to create music-based trivia games.
-The application allows users to play interactive quizzes featuring song previews, artist information, and multiple-choice questions.
-The frontend is styled with modern CSS animations using Framer Motion and provides a responsive, visually appealing interface with gradient backgrounds and smooth transitions.
+A comprehensive wellness application built with React and Vite that supports mental health through various interactive tools and games.
+Originally a music quiz app with Spotify integration, it has evolved into a complete mental wellness platform featuring therapeutic activities, crisis support, habit tracking, and emotional processing tools.
+The application provides a safe, supportive environment for users to engage with evidence-based mental health practices through an intuitive, beautifully designed interface.

 # User Preferences